Getting Around Ibiza

-The island roads have sporadically been tarmacked, or had their potholes filled in, so drive with care.
+The island roads are sporadically tarmacked, and infrequently have their potholes filled in, so drive with care.
 Some roads are poorly marked.

 There are plenty of car hire options both at the airport and in all the major resorts.
-Unfortunately it should be noted that Spain has one of Europe's worst accident rate records, so driving caution and extra insurance coverage are advisable.
-The minimum age for car hire ranges between 21-25 years.
+Extra insurance coverage is advisable.
+Even though the minimum age for car hire in Spain is often 18, in Ibiza companies may only hire for those between 21-25 years.

 Available taxis can be identified by a green light and charge on a metering system.

 Mopeds and motorbikes are available for hire in all the major resorts and is a good option for getting to some of the more out-of-the-way beaches.
-Over 16s can rent a machine of less than 49cc whilst for anything over 75cc you must be 18 or over.
+The minimum age for renting a moped is 18.
 Crash helmets are compulsory.

 There is a shuttle service from the airport to many of the major resorts.
-In addition, the bus service on the island is fairly modern and there are several different routes.
-In Ibiza Town the bus station is located just a few blocks from the marina.
-You have to buy your ticket before entering the bus and there is an office selling tickets on the same street.
+In addition, the bus service on the island is fairly modern, and there are several different routes.
+In Ibiza Town, the bus station is located just a few blocks from the marina.
+You have to buy your ticket before entering the bus, and there is an office selling tickets on the same street.
 In the evening, however, you can buy your ticket on the bus as the office is closed.
-Buses run every 15-30 minutes depending on time of day and route.
-From June until September, Discobus (www.discobus.es) operates a night bus service stopping at all the major clubs and hotels
+Buses run every 15-30 minutes depending on the time of day and route.
+From June until September, Discobus operates a night bus service stopping at all the major clubs and hotels.

 Most petrol stations are open 24 hours during peak season and tend to be quite close to each other, so finding fuel is rarely a problem.

 The ports of San Antonio and Ibiza Town offer hop-on boats that call in at nearby beaches during the peak summer months.
-Yachts, speedboats and sailing boats are also available to hire from companies such as Ibiza Yacht Rentals (www.ibiza-yacht-rental.com) and Boats Ibiza (www.boatsibiza.com).
+Yachts, speedboats and sailing boats are also available to hire from companies such as Ibiza Yacht Rentals (tel: +34 669 826 484;www.ibiza-yacht-rental.com) and Boats Ibiza (tel: +34 663 745 520;www.boatsibiza.com).